What Sellers Should Know in York Region After the April 2026 Market Report

 Presentation is not optional in a selective market

-When buyers have choices, presentation becomes part of the pricing strategy.
 A well-prepared home helps buyers understand value faster.
 That can include cleaning, lighting, repairs, landscaping, staging, photography, floor plans, and a clear launch plan.

 For higher-end homes, presentation is not about making the property feel artificial.
 It is about helping the right buyer understand the lifestyle, scale, condition, and emotional appeal of the home.